Rodney (Rod) Lionel Cottom, 80, of Heyburn, passed away peacefully in his home with his family by his side on Sunday, May 5, 2019.

 The family would like to give a special "Thank You" to Kippy, Erica and Kathryn at Harrison's Hope.
 Also, we would like to thank Dr. Kelly Anderson, Melissa and Trina for all their help and compassion given to Rod and Brenda.
 We cannot thank you enough.

 The funeral services will be held at 11:00 a.m.
 Saturday, May 18, 2019 at the Hansen Mortuary, 710 6th Street in Rupert.
 Urn placement will follow in the Rupert Cemetery with military rites provided by the Mini-Cassia Veterans.

-To send flowers to Rod's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rod Lionel Cottom, please visit our floral store.